Emotional Brain Training (EBT) at UVA

 Step 1: Attending an orientation is a good way to begin.
 We offer a monthly in-person orientation at the University of Virginia.
-Also, there is a weekly orientation that is online and free that anyone can access by phone.
-Advance registration is recommended for both options.
-Our UVA orientation is $15 for a 1.5 hour introductory session.
-You can reserve your spot by calling 434 243-7313.
-The orientation through the Institute is generally on Monday night and is free, email or call ahead, www.ebt.org.
+Advance registration is required.
+Our UVA orientation is $20 for a 1.25 hour introductory session.
+You can reserve your spot by calling 434 243-4749.
 You can also learn more about the research, the courses and the methods at www.ebt.org.

-During orientation you’ll learn 2 of the skills from the 6 week series: learn to interrupt the emotional brain and how to do Emotional Housecleaning.
+During orientation you’ll learn 1-2 of the skills from the 6 week series.
 We’ll also share a brief history of the method, information about how to build a joy circuit, usual pattern of a stress circuit, and ways to interrupt and redirect the stress circuit.
 This group experience will give you the opportunity to decide if this training is right for you, if now is the time and whether you’d prefer to do the training in group or individually.

 Step 2: Decide if it is right for you and enroll in an EBT basics class.
-Contact us at 434 243-7313 or RF7R@virginia.edu for class availability and enrollment.
+Contact us at 434 243-7313 (Cynthia Moore MS, RD, CDE) or RF7R@virginia.edu (Robert Fitzgerald) for class availability and enrollment.

-EBT Basics Wired for Joy - $190 tuition includes 6 class sessions.
+EBT Basics Wired for Joy - $234 tuition includes 6 class sessions.
 This short course meets for one and one-half hours for 6 weeks, and during that time participants learn the basics of how to process stress back to a state of balance and well-being.
 Preventive nutrition and activity for brain fitness are targeted also.
 This popular short course gives participants a strong basic training in EBT.
-The workbook fee is $44 and includes a multi-media course, and 24-hour web-based support.
+The workbook fee is $44.

-Advanced EBT - After completing one of the introductory courses, some people want to continue with the progam to make those changes more lasting, and to acquire more of the EBT Tools.
-There are 6 progressive courses (EBT Kits) the are designed to increase states of reward and decrease chronic stress.
+Intermediate or Advanced EBT - After completing one of the introductory courses, some people want to continue with the progam to make those changes more lasting, and to acquire more of the EBT Tools.
+There are 6 progressive courses (EBT Kits) designed to increase states of reward, reach freedom from excesses and decrease chronic stress.